ErikEJ/SqlCeToolbox/README.md

 **Daily build**

 You can download the latest extension daily build from [VSIX Gallery](http://vsixgallery.com/extensions/41521019-e4c7-480c-8ea8-fc4a2c6f50aa/extension.vsix).

 You can also subscribe to the [latest build of the Master branch directly in Visual Studio](https://github.com/ErikEJ/SqlCeToolbox/wiki/Subscribing-to-latest-%22daily%22-build)

 ## Standalone for SQL Server Compact 4.0 and 3.5 SP2

 **Release**

-You can download the latest release for SQL Server Compact 3.5 from the [Github releases here](https://github.com/ErikEJ/SqlCeToolbox/releases)
+You can download the latest release of the standalone SQL Server Compact Toolbox from the [Github releases here](https://github.com/ErikEJ/SqlCeToolbox/releases)

 **Daily build**